ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Related Work

-Text and image conditions are the most common forms of conditions in pretrained video diffusion models; however, they often fail to capture complex, multi-modal, and fine-grained user requirements.
-To address this limitation, recent works incorporate additional control signals to guide the generation process.
-For example, pose-guided generation enables controllable human motion~\cite{wang2024unianimate,ma2024follow, wang2025unianimate}, sketch-guided generation preserves desired structural layouts~\cite{xing2024tooncrafter,jiang2025vidsketch}, camera-trajectory control enables cinematic effects~\cite{he2024cameractrl}, and audio-guided generation supports speech- or music-driven videos~\cite{chen2025echomimic,tian2025emo2}.
-Other aspects of controllable video generation have also been explored, such as style~\cite{ye2025stylemaster} and lighting~\cite{liang2025diffusion} control.
-PhysAnimator~\cite{xie2025physanimator} uses a simulator to guide dynamics generation, but it is limited to 2D mesh deformation and is only applied in cartoons.
-These advances have unlocked a wide range of control modalities, greatly expanding the applicability of video diffusion.
-However, none of the existing studies investigate control over the \emph{physical dynamics} of fine human hair structures.
-Our work falls within the scope of controllable video diffusion, but uniquely combines video diffusion with a physics simulator to embed hair-specific physical conditions.
+Video diffusion has achieved significant quality improvements through both data and computational scaling, with powerful closed-source models~\cite{openai_sora, germanidis2024gen3, polyak2024movie, deepmind2025veo} and open-source counterparts~\cite{kong2024hunyuanvideo, yang2024cogvideox, zheng2024open, wan2025wan}.
+Among them, the Wan series~\cite{wan2025wan} has achieved extraordinary quality.
+Our diffusion model builds on the Wan~2.1 architecture, with modified interfaces and extra encoder modules to enable controllable dynamic hair rendering.
+Beyond text and image conditions, recent works incorporate additional control signals such as human pose~\cite{wang2024unianimate, wang2025unianimate}, sketch~\cite{xing2024tooncrafter,jiang2025vidsketch}, camera trajectory~\cite{he2024cameractrl}, audio~\cite{chen2025echomimic,tian2025emo2}, style~\cite{ye2025stylemaster}, and lighting~\cite{liang2025diffusion}.
+PhysAnimator~\cite{xie2025physanimator} uses a simulator to guide dynamics generation, but is limited to 2D mesh deformation.
+None of the existing works investigate control over the \emph{physical dynamics} of fine human hair structures.
+Our work uniquely combines video diffusion with a physics simulator to encode hair-related physics.